 Careers and Internships

-Internships are an essential part of the preparation for your career.
-By participating in an internship, you apply the theory and knowledge you have learned in the classroom through hands-on experience in a professional setting.
+Internships and field studies are an essential part of the preparation for your career.
+By participating in an internship or field study, you apply the theory and knowledge you have learned in the classroom through hands-on experience in a professional setting.
 While working under the guidance of an experienced professional, you get a unique opportunity to learn about yourself, your clients, your organizations, and your environment.
 Site supervisors act as role models, providing direction so that you can both observe and participate in the work of the organization.
+Faculty supervisors assure that your internship or field study is beneficial both to you and to your community partners and will build conceptual and practical skills necessary for successful future public service.
+They also facilitate reflection activities that help you make meaning from your experience.

 Other career-related resources include: